hitoshi-watase/sercrod/docs/reference/directives/restore.md

 - Think in terms of “last committed change”:

   - `*restore` does not reconstruct an arbitrary history; it only knows the last successfully applied snapshot.
-  - If you need multi-step undo or history, you should build that at the data layer and expose it to Nablla as part of `_data` or `_stage`.
+  - If you need multi-step undo or history, you should build that at the data layer and expose it to Sercrod as part of `_data` or `_stage`.

 #### Additional examples